shrutiahuja/shrutiahuja.github.io/_pages/about.md

 Prior to Ph.D., I was the R&D Lead and founding team member at [Valetude Primus Healthcare](https://www.linkedin.com/company/valetude-primus-healthcare/), a MedTech spin-off from IIT Delhi.
 I worked in close collaboration with clinicians and stakeholders to develop affordable diagnostics for rapid detection of infectious diseases including typhoid (including antibiotic suscptibility testing), tuberculosis, and COVID-19 designed for remote areas with minimal laboratory infrastructure.
 This experience strengthened my commitment to finding the simplest practically deployable solutions for real-world health challenges.

-I am currently seeking **postdoctoral opportunities** that build on my interdisciplinary experience in diagnostics, pathogen detection to create impactful public health solutions.
+I am currently seeking **academic positions** that build on my interdisciplinary experience in diagnostics, pathogen detection to create impactful public health solutions.
 Moving forward, I am keen to strengthen my wet-lab expertise while learning about pathogen surveillance techniques.

 At present,